SoftwareSecurityLab/TizenSecurity/Web/README.md

 ```
 For more information about ExpoSE refer to [ExpoSE docs](https://github.com/ExpoSEJS/ExpoSE).

-After installing ExpoSE, install TizEx requirements.
+After installing ExpoSE, install TizEx requirements in a virtual environment.
 To do that run the following command while being in the `/Web` directory of TizenSecurity repository:

 ```
+python3 -m venv venv
+source venv/bin/activate
 pip install -r TizEx/requirements.txt
 ```